wp-plugins/pixgridder/readme.txt

 == Changelog ==

-= 1.1.0 =
+= 1.2.0 =
+* 2013.11.09 - Fixed an issue with embedded videos
+				Fixed an issue with cloned tinyMCE (that restores back the original way edited on 1.1.0) = 1.1.0 =
 * 2013.09.24 - Changed how the tinyMCE is included in dialog boxes = 1.0.1 =